ralna/GALAHAD/doc/Python/trs.rst

    .. function:: trs.solve_problem(n, radius, f, g, h_ne, H_val, m_ne, M_val, m, A_ne, A_val)

-      Find the global moinimizer of the quadratic objective function $q(x)$ within the intersection of the trust-region and affine constraints.
+      Find the global minimizer of the quadratic objective function $q(x)$ within the intersection of the trust-region and affine constraints.

       **Parameters:**